LangInteger/dynamic-photo-widget/README.md

 This is a project to build your own dynamic picture widget for iOS 14+.
 It will randomly display your own photos hosted on a github repository.

+## 0 PreRequisite

+You must have a valid Apple Developer acount to build this app to your iPhone.

-## 1 Build Yourn Own APP
+## 1 Build Your Own APP

-### 1.1 Setup your github repository for photos
+### 1.1 Setup Github Repository for Photos

-Clone the [demo_photos_gallary]() repository - which is also submodule for this project.
-Delete the `.git` repository and push it to your own github account.
-Put your photos in the `photos` folder, name of pictures must match this pattern:
+Clone the [demo_photos_gallary](https://github.com/LangInteger/demo_photos_gallary) repository.
+Delete the `.git` folder, reInit it and push to your own github account.
+Put your photos in the `photos` folder, name of pictures should match this pattern:

 ```text
 Pattern: yyyy-MM-dd_title_seq.type